publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch100/schIV/ptA/m__us_usc_t7_s7251.md

     (h) __Period of effectiveness__

-        This section (other than subsection (g) of this section) shall be effective only during the period beginning on the first day of the first month beginning after April 4, 1996, and ending on May 31, 2002.
+        This section (other than subsection (g)) shall be effective only during the period beginning on the first day of the first month beginning after April 4, 1996, and ending on May 31, 2002.
 The program authorized by this section shall terminate on May 31, 2002, and shall be considered to have expired notwithstanding [section 907 of title 2][/us/usc/t2/s907].

 ([Pub.
 L. 104–127, title I, § 141][/us/pl/104/127/s141], Apr.
 4, 1996, [110 Stat.
 914][/us/stat/110/914]; [Pub.
 L. 106–78, title VIII, § 807(a)][/us/pl/106/78/s807/a], Oct.
 22, 1999, [113 Stat.
 1181][/us/stat/113/1181]; [Pub.
 L. 106–387, § 1(a)][/us/pl/106/387/s1/a] \[title VII, § 742(a)\], Oct.
 28, 2000, [114 Stat.
 1549][/us/stat/114/1549], 1549A–35; [Pub.
 L. 107–76, title VII, § 772(a)][/us/pl/107/76/s772/a], Nov.
 28, 2001, [115 Stat.
 745][/us/stat/115/745].)